 Storage Tips

 - You can also transfer it to a freezer-safe container and place it in the freezer for up to 2 months.
-Just thaw before heating it up in a skillet.
+Just thaw before heating it in a skillet.

 Serving Tips